MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-machine-learning.md

 ## Planning

-Before you using Azure Pipelines to automate model training and deployment, you must understand the files needed by the model and what indicates a "good" trained model.
+Before you use Azure Pipelines to automate model training and deployment, you must understand the files needed by the model and what indicates a "good" trained model.

 ### Machine learning files
+ƒ
 In most cases, your data science team will provide the files and resources needed to train the machine learning model.
 The following files in the example project would be provided by the data scientists:

-* __Training script__ (`train.py`): The training script contains logic specific to the model that you are training.
+* __Training script__ (`train.py`): The training script contains logic specific to the model that you're training.
 * __Scoring file__ (`score.py`): When the model is deployed as a web service, the scoring file receives data from clients and scores it against the model.
 The output is then returned to the client.
-* __RunConfig settings__ (`sklearn.runconfig`): Defines how the training script is ran on the compute target that is used for training.
+* __RunConfig settings__ (`sklearn.runconfig`): Defines how the training script is run on the compute target that is used for training.
 * __Training environment__ (`myenv.yml`): Defines the packages needed to run the training script.
 * __Deployment environment__ (`deploymentConfig.yml`): Defines the resources and compute needed for the deployment environment.
 * __Deployment environment__ (`inferenceConfig.yml`): Defines the packages needed to run and score the model in the deployment environment.